 The city is the site of the University of Caen, founded in 1432 by Henry VI of England.
 It is also a seaport, an agricultural centre, and a manufacturing city.
 Local products include iron and steel, textiles, lace, electronic equipment, and processed food, and much iron ore is mined nearby.

-Cork is the capital of County Cork in the Republic of Ireland and has a population of about 120,000.
-This twinning link was established in 1958.
+Cork is the capital of County Cork in the Republic of Ireland.

 Cork, Ireland's second largest city, is located on the Lee and is an important seaport.
 It is also a distribution centre for the surrounding agricultural region.
 Industries include two breweries, distilleries, software production, and chemicals and pharmaceuticals.
 Cork has an international airport, and the port has ferry services to Roscoff in France and Swansea in Wales.